 Simply adjust the value in the URL and you’ll instantly see the new image at your chosen JPEG quality setting.
 Compare images against each other and decide which is the best JPEG image quality setting for you.

 As a general benchmark:

 - 92% JPEG quality gives a very high quality image while gaining a significant reduction on the original 100% file size.

-- 85% JPEG quality gives an even greater file-size reduction without sacrificing much loss in quality.
+- 85% JPEG quality gives a greater file-size reduction with almost no loss in quality.

 JPEG optimization for your entire website

 Refer to the Sirv JPEG quality documentation for more JPEG quality comparison examples.

 Together with scale, crop, watermark and other effects, Sirv can quickly become and indispensable imaging service.
 Automate your work-flow, optimize your website user experience and take control of your images.